xmos/ai_tools/docs/rst/options.rst

 ``xcore-thread-count N``
 ++++++++++++++++++++++++

-Number of threads to translate for.
+Number of threads to translate for (max=5).
 Defaults to 1.

 ``xcore-flash-image-file filename``